-Brigham Young University, which I attended for my undergrad, is famous for its dating and marriage culture.
+Brigham Young University is famous for its dating and marriage culture.
 While lasting relationships often form, there is no shortage of drama and heartache along the way.
-In the spirit of “if you can laugh at it, then it can’t hurt you,” the BYU Date Club was formed to help students cope with, dissect, and seek to understand the realities of the love quest.
+In the spirit of “if you can laugh at it, then it can’t hurt you,” the BYU Date Club was formed to help students cope with and seek to understand the realities of the love quest.

 It all started as a funny t-shirt design, but it quickly grew into a social force when it received front page media coverage in The Daily Universe.
 This was soon followed by Date Club Prophecies, a collection of my philosophizings and musings about dating, and Date With Destiny, a 30-minute no-budget sci-fi film about the 500th anniversary of the Intergalactic Federation of Romance.